LJPZebra/OLU/Fiber_coupling.md

 We selected the collimation lens focal distance with the formula: f1 = f2*  NA1/NA2 = 40 * 0.02 / 0.13

+you can also use prealigned fiber collimators: F110FC-532  (f=6.09mm and aligned for 532nm)

 ========